dreemproject/dreemgl/examples/components/iot/README.md

     ./node_modules/homestar/bin/homestar install homestar-hue
     ./node_modules/homestar/bin/homestar configure homestar-hue

 Follow the prompts.
-Note that you may need to unplug and plug in the ethernet port on your hue, then refresh your browser to see the 'Pair' button
+Note that you may need to unplug and plug in the ethernet port on your hue, then refresh your browser to see the 'Pair' button.
+When finished, hit control-c a few times to get back to the shell.

 ### Smart Things

-    ./node_modules/homestar/bin/homestar install homestar-hue
+    ./node_modules/homestar/bin/homestar install homestar-smartthings
-    ./node_modules/homestar/bin/homestar configure homestar-hue
+    ./node_modules/homestar/bin/homestar configure homestar-smartthings

-Follow the prompts.
+Follow the prompts, it's a lengthy process.
+When finished, hit control-c a few times to get back to the shell.

-## Link iotdb configuration to the root
+### Link iotdb configuration to the root

-    cd ../ # back to the dreemgl root ln -s examples/components/iot/.iotdb/ .
+    cd ../../ # back to the dreemgl root ln -s classes/iot/.iotdb/ .

+## Running

+http://localhost:2000/examples/components/iot/ should show a listing of all connected IOT devices.